innov8tor3/project-engine/docs/CONTRIBUTING.md

 5. Use clear commit messages.

 ## Longer Term Plans
+### Overview
 We do want to bring folk with us building this future, and we intend it to be Open Source all the way.

-To build a clear and safe CONTRIBUTING environment takes some effort and care, as this [Contribution Overview](https://innov8tor3.github.io/project-engine/proto-founders/contributing.html) shows.
+To build a clear and safe CONTRIBUTING environment takes some effort and care, as this 3 phase [Contribution Overview](https://innov8tor3.github.io/project-engine/proto-founders/contributing.html) shows.

 We will be heading towards this as a CONTRIBUTING 101 first offering, including to other repos where interested.

+### Stepped Provision - Phase 1 of 3
+1. Welcome & Invitations - We absolutely do want to bring folk onbaord to contribute.
+Contact @innov8tor3 in X.
+2. Clear Documents - Initial docs are here in GitHub and will evolve.
+Apply to join an X List with innov8tor3.
+3. Protofounder First Steps - We encourage publication of progress, and testing early digital assets.
+4. Leader Boards - An initial Grats Register will be created in Excel, access via innov8tor3.
+5. Social Media - We will start with X, and migrate to Discord once a secure set up is achieved.

+### Stepped Provision - Later Phases
+There are twenty steps in all to create a solid CONTRIBUTING environment, though some may want to go further!